sunayana-moro/Flam_RD_TA/README.md

    θ = 30.000° (0.524 rad)
 Desmos link: https://www.desmos.com/calculator/1q6q4m1f8z

-Explanation is in the markdown of the jupyter notebook
+Explanation, code and math is in the markdown of the jupyter notebook